FreePoint: Unsupervised Point Cloud Instance Segmentation

-After that, we perform farthest point sampling~\cite{qi2017pointnet++} to down sample ${{\bf{V}}_{fg}}$ into ${{\bf{V}}_{sampled}}\in{\mathbb{R}^{N_{sampled} \times6}}$.
-This step can reduce computation cost and make the point distribution more sparse.
+We then perform farthest point sampling~\cite{qi2017pointnet++} to down sample ${{\bf{V}}_{fg}}$ into ${{\bf{V}}_{sampled}}\in{\mathbb{R}^{N_{sampled} \times6}}$.
+This step is important for that: (1) it can reduce the computation cost of the following point cloud segmenting process and make the pseudo label generation on raw points affordable; (2) this down-sampling can make the point distribution more sparse.
 Because of the sparsity, the sampled points are farther from each other in feature space, which is beneficial for our point cloud segmenting method described in Section~\ref{segmenting}.

 \paragraph{Feature extraction} Since our segmenting method is based on the affinity between the feature representation of each point, we should find a way to make points closer in feature embedding space if they belong to the same object and farther otherwise.
-Hence, we use self-supervised pre-trained backbones to encode points.
-However, we find that deep-learning features alone are not sufficiently discriminative to ensure that points from different instances are well-separated in the feature embedding space.
-This can result in points belonging to different instances being incorrectly grouped together.
+We first use self-supervised pre-trained backbones to encode points.
+However, we find it difficult to encode points discriminatively using deep-learning features alone, which means even points belonging to different instances can be close to each other in the feature embedding space.